 The Ultimate campervan itinerary for a kick-ass road trip around Portugal

-All we ever wanted – for as long as I remember – was to drive along the Portugals rugged West Coast with nothing but ocean on one side, with a few essential pieces of clothing in our backpacks, with no hotels to check-in or out and with our future unwritten.
+All we ever wanted – for as long as I remember – was to drive along the Portuguese’s rugged West Coast with nothing but ocean on one side, with a few essential pieces of clothing in our backpacks, with no hotels to check in or out and with our future unwritten.

-We longed freedom of the road and didn’t mind our hair full of salt, shoes full of soft sand and pockets full of pine kernels and seashells.
+We longed for freedom off the road and didn’t mind our hair full of salt, shoes full of soft sand and pockets full of pine kernels and seashells.

 We did not plan much for this road trip.
-Instead, we favoured practising new travel movement taking the world by storm – slow travel.
-Our initial goal was to rent a campervan and drive from the capital city of Lisbon to Faro located in the sunny southern region over seven days, devoting our time to surfing and getting to know Portugal more.
+Instead, we favoured practising new travel movements taking the world by storm – slow travel.
+Our initial goal was to rent a campervan and drive from the capital city of Lisbon to Faro, located in the sunny southern region, over seven days, devoting our time to surfing and getting to know Portugal better.

-Spending a week without the luxury of hot water, comfy bed and without Wi-fi, while mastering the art of living in a super small space we learned quite a lot about ourselves, had a chance to clear our heads and forever changed the way we look at our lives.
+Spending a week without the luxury of hot water, a comfy bed and Wi-fi, while mastering the art of living in a super small space, we learned quite a lot about ourselves, had a chance to clear our heads, and forever changed the way we look at our lives.

 img_9364